earowang/rwalkr/cran-comments.md

-This is a re-submission to fix URL.
+This is a re-submission to cite the URL to the portal in the Description field.

 ## Test environments